 If you have an active subscription, no. The goal is to only have you buy one major edition of the book and then you get updates as they happen.
 Information changes over time, and I’m trying to be agile and deliver you content ASAP and not have to wait years between releases.
 If you only want to consume major versions, just buy the new edition of the eBook when it is published.
 Simple.

 13. If I buy the book from anywhere else but your store, can I get a updated content subscription?

-No. If I do convert the book to other formats, they will only be offered to Amazon, Barnes & Noble, etc. in the major edition (i.e. First Edition, Second Edition, etc.).
+No. If I do convert the book to other formats and offer it for sale elsewhere such as Amazon, Barnes & Noble, etc., those stores will only get the major edition (i.e. First Edition, Second Edition, etc.).
 I have to give myself some sort of exclusive, right?
 I may change my mind on this once the book is available elsewhere and offer something.
 Time will tell, but do not hold your breath.

 14. Can I get access to pre-release content like other publishers offer?

 Yes.
 It’s not free, but it is pretty cheap considering you’ll get to see things months in advance.
 Two of the bundles offer this option.
-The pre-release stuff should start hitting in August (most likely around the middle of the month give or take).
-Remember that the pre-release content has not been reviewed or edited, so it’s going to be raw.
+There is currently pre-release content with more coming.
+Remember that the pre-release content has not been reviewed or edited, so it’s going to be raw and could contain errors.

 15. Why are things priced the way they are?